phil-blain/CICE-Consortium-CICE-wiki/CICE-Input-Data.md

 A guide to the [directory structure](https://github.com/CICE-Consortium/CICE/wiki/CICE-Input-Data#directory-structure) of the CICE input data is also available.
 Tar files provided below will automatically unpack with this structure.

+### Downloading from Zenodo.
+1. Click on the DOI link from the file availability table.
+2. Find the file you want to download.
+3. Download the file

+   3a.
+Direct download

+      Click on either the file name or the "Download" button on zenodo to download the data directly to your machine.

+   3b.
+Download at the command line

+      Cut and paste the link to the link address for the file.
+Then, at the command line on the system to which you want to download the data, use the wget command to download.
+      ```
+      wget $link
+      ```

 ## _File Availability:_
 File name | size | DOI and download link | compatible code versions | date added(+)/ deprecated(-) | file description |
 ----|:---:|:---:|:---:|:---:|:---:|